single-cell-data/SOMA/brainstorming.md

 Parameters:

-- ids - for each index dimension, which rows to read.
+- ids - the rows to read.
 Defaults to 'all'.
+Non-indexed dataframes are addressable with a row offset (uint), a row-offset range (slice) or a list of both.
+Indexed dataframes are addressable, for each dimension, by value, a value range (slice) or a list of both.
 - column_names - the named columns to read and return.
 Defaults to all.
 - partitions - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) hint to indicate how results should be organized.
 - result_order - order of read results.
-If dataframe is `user-indexed`, can be one of row-major, col-major or unordered.
-If dataframe is `row-indexed`, can be one of rowid-ordered or unordered.
+If dataframe is indexed, can be one of row-major, col-major or unordered.
+If dataframe is non-indexed, can be one of rowid-ordered or unordered.
 - value_filter - an optional [value filter](#value-filters) to apply to the results.
 Defaults to no filter.

-**Indexing**: the `ids` parameter will support per-dimension:

-- for `row-indexed` dataframes, a row offset (uint), a row-offset range (slice), or a list of both.
-- for `user-indexed` dataframes, a list of values of the type of the indexed column.

 The `read` operation will return a language-specific iterator over one or more Arrow RecordBatch objects, allowing the incremental processing of results larger than available memory.
 The actual iterator used is delegated to language-specific SOMA specs.